ku3o/kiwi_currency_converter/README.md

 #
 1. If cache DB is empty, will some response time degradation
 2. If some of 2 source service die, it will break for pieces
+3. It wants much more comments, but code is understandable (IMHO)

 #
 # Some "nice-to-have"
 #
 1. Support of different source
 2. Much more testing, I wrote it after work, so my morality was in very low level :D

+#
+# Missing
+#
+1. uWSGI ini file
+2. NGINX config

 #
 # P.S.